 Okay, and I don't want to eat, I don't want to eat avocados either.

-That's not exactly my number one second.
+That's not exactly my number one thing.

 It's monosaturated flat.

-So you're saying I have a fat belly.
+So you're saying I have a fat belly?

 I would never say that.

-Why did you call me fat on National TV?
+Why did you call me fat on national TV?

 And I still keep you here.